merchistoun/tech-test-1/README.md

 - The repeat mode button should show the current repeat mode.
 The repeat mode should loop through the available modes then repeat from the start.

+- When the user clicks on a song, it should become selected.

 - When a song is selected, it should show as 'isActive' (style already created).

 - When `Next` is pressed, the next song should be selected.